 Traditional life insurance plans are opaque, offer low life cover and provide guaranteed poor returns.
 Insurance companies try to package products in new ways to get investors to invest in these plans.

-A traditional life insurance plan, especially a participating plan, is so opaque that it becomes difficult to assess how investment performance of insurance company translates into returns for the policyholders.
+A traditional life insurance plan, especially a participating plan, is so opaque that it becomes difficult to assess how the investment performance of the insurance company translates into returns for the policyholders.
 It is a black box.
-You have to be content with what insurance company offers you.
+You have to be content with what the insurance company offers you.

 The guaranteed low return of such plans is so conveniently shrouded in complex jargon.
 I do not think there is any other financial product where the benefits of compounding (e.g. simple Reversionary bonuses) are shrewdly undermined.

 Keywords like “Bonuses” and “Guaranteed Benefit” only complicate decision making.
 The plight of an average investor only increases with misaligned incentives for the intermediaries.
 To be honest, it is not possible for an average investor to deconstruct the plan and understand what he/she is getting into.

 As discussed in my post on LIC New Money Back plans, these plans make for excellent sales pitches.
 As a customer, you are hardly ever offered the true picture.
 You wouldn’t purchase such plans if you were told the truth.

 I have always maintained that traditional life insurance plans are better avoided.

 LIC Jeevan Tarun is a participating non-linked limited premium payment plan and has been structured to help you save for children’s education and marriage.